Niagara Escarpment Commission

 Paul McQueen operates a cow/calf business on the McQueen Homestead Farm.
 He also runs a contracting business that he founded in 1995.
 In 1994 Mr. McQueen became a Councillor for Osprey Township and sat on many committees and boards including the Collingwood Hospital Board.
 He was a Director on the Collingwood Hospital Board from 1994 to 2007, having served a maximum term.
 After the amalgamation of Osprey Township into the Municipality of Grey Highlands, he served two terms as Councillor and was recently elected Deputy Mayor.
 Mr. McQueen serves on many boards and committees, including serving as the Chair of the Grey Highlands Committee of Adjustment.

-Johanna Downey was elected to Peel Regional Council in 2014.
-Johanna is self-employed as a freelance design consultant and is co-owner of Stone House Masonry.
-She serves her community through the following boards and committees: Credit Valley Conservation; Caledon Community Service; Peel Region Growth Management; Heritage Caledon; Peel Internet Safety; Peel Housing; and Cheltenham Badlands Management Team.
+Johanna Downey was born and raised in Caledon; she was elected to Peel Regional Council in 2014.
+With a degree in Interior Design and Architecture, Johanna is self-employed as a freelance design consultant and is co-owner of Stone House Masonry.
+Her many boards and committees serving Caledon and Peel include: Credit Valley Conservation; Caledon Community Service; Peel Region Growth Management; Heritage Caledon; Peel Internet Safety; Peel Housing; and Cheltenham Badlands Management Team.